r-unruh/mtracker/README.md

 special tag that highlights items and puts them on top of everything else.

 ### Special search terms
-When listing itims with the `ls` subcommand, you can filter for additional attributes:
+When listing items with the `ls` subcommand, you can filter for additional
+attributes:

 Term                | Meaning
 --------------------|--------------